vondirath/UD---sellit/README.md

 * You will need a virtual server:
   * virtualbox - https://www.virtualbox.org/
   * vangrant - https://www.vagrantup.com
-  * note: this is not necessary as you can run: python sellit.py
+  * note: this is not 100% necessary but recommended you can run: python runserver.py
 * Your favorite command-line tool - https://www.gnu.org/software/bash/bash.html
 * latest version of pip (python installation package)
     * can update in CommandLine with: pip install --upgrade pip